MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

 ## Timeline control

-1. In the form editor, drag any field from the Field Explorer to where you would like the demographic control to be placed.
+1. In the form editor, drag any field from the Field Explorer to where you would like the Timeline control to be placed.

    > [!div class="mx-imgBorder"]
    > ![](media/contact-form-designer4.png "Address 1: City field")